yoomoney/db-queue/README.md

 * No support for failover.

-Enqueuer can fail on task scheduling.
+QueueProducer can fail on task scheduling.
 We can detect that fail is caused by database and try insert task on next shard.

 * Hard to write tests.